System Requirements and Compatibility

 3040 (TCP)

-Dr.Web for Linux is incompatible with other anti-virus software programs.
-To avoid system errors and data loss that may occur when installing two anti-viruses on one computer, uninstall all other anti-virus programs from the computer before the Dr.Web for Linux installation.
+Dr.Web for Linux is incompatible with other anti-virus programs.
+To avoid system errors and data loss that may occur when installing two anti-viruses on one computer, uninstall all other anti-virus programs prior to the installation of Dr.Web for Linux.

 Platform